 The Buddhist centre of Sarnath is close to Varanasi, where Buddha's first discourse was heard.
 Former stupas, temples, and shrines can be found here, although they are mostly in ruins.
 You can still enjoy the evening Aarti ritual on the ghats, best enjoyed by boat.
 A guided walk down the streets of this old and holy town is a profound and moving experience.

-Coming to Varanasi is perhaps not for the faint hearted, but the team at Experience Travel Group will do everything in our power to make it comfortable, enjoyable, and truly profound.
-We’ve witnessed the ceremonies, taken the boat trips, faced the crowds head on, and we know how to prepare visitors for a remarkable experience.
+Including Varanasi as part of a trip to India may not be for the faint-hearted, but the team at Experience Travel Group will do everything in our power to make it comfortable, enjoyable, and truly profound.
+We’ve witnessed the ceremonies, taken the boat trips, faced the crowds head-on, and we know how to prepare visitors for a remarkable experience.